aleksost/MemoryDecompression/README.md

 # MemoryDecompression
 Tool to decompress data from Windows 10 page files and memory dumps, that has been compressed by the Windows 10 memory manager.

 ## Usage
+MemoryDecompression.exe <input file or directory> <output-file>
+When the input is a directory, the tool decompresses all files it contains.
 ```ps
 PS > .\MemoryDecompression.exe "VADDUMP-segment-compressed.bin" "VADDUMP-segment-decompressed.bin"
 Decompressing    VADDUMP-segment-compressed.bin